Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Crossing-Free Hamiltonian Cycles and Paths

 \begin{proof} We show that every edge $e = \{ a, b \}$ in a g-convex drawing $\mathcal{D}$ is a separator edge.
 If $e$ is uncrossed, then it is a separator edge by \Cref{obs:uncrossed}.
 Hence, we can assume that $e$ is crossed by at least one edge.
-In the following we find a simple closed curve $\gamma_e$ fulfilling \Cref{lem:sep-equiv-item-2} of \Cref{lem:separator-equivalence}, thereby showing that $e$ is a separator edge.
+In the following we find a simple closed curve $\gamma_e$ fulfilling the weaker condition in \Cref{lem:separator-easier-kn}, thereby showing that $e$ is a separator edge.
 In particular, we find vertex sets $V_L$ and $V_R$ that will correspond to the vertices on the two sides of $\gamma_e$, respectively.

 We fix an orientation of $e$ and say that a vertex $v$ of $\mathcal{D}$ lies on \emph{the left} or on \emph{the right} of $e$ if the convex side of the triangle spanned by $e$ and $v$ lies to the left or right of the oriented edge $e$, respectively.
-Recall that both sides of such a triangle can be convex and that the convex side is unique if and only if it is part of a crossing $K_{4} = \{ a, b, v, w \}$.
-In this $K_{4}$, $e$ can either be a diagonal or a boundary edge.
-In the first case $v$ and $w$ lie on different sides of $e$ and in the second case they lie on the same side of $e$; see \Cref{fig:4-tuple} for an illustration.
+Recall that both sides of such a triangle can be convex and that the convex side is unique if and only if it is part of a crossing $K_4 = \{ a, b, v, w \}$.
+In this~$K_4$, $e$~can either be a diagonal or a boundary edge.
+In the first case, $v$ and $w$ lie on different sides of $e$ and, in the second case, they lie on the same side of $e$; see \Cref{fig:4-tuple} for an illustration.

-We start with $V_L = V_R = \{ a, b \}$.
-In a first step, we consider crossing $K_{4}$'s where $e$ is a diagonal and we add the respective vertices $v$ that are to the left of $e$ to $V_L$.
-Since $\mathcal{D}$ is g-convex, the respective vertices $w$ that are to the right of $e$ will never be added to $V_L$.
+We start with $V_L = V_R = \emptyset$.
+In a first step, we consider crossing $K_4$'s where $e$ is a diagonal and we add the respective vertices $v$ that are to the left of $e$ to~$V_L$.
+Since $\mathcal{D}$ is g-convex, the respective vertices $w$ that are to the right of $e$ will never be added to~$V_L$.
 In a second step, we successively add vertices $v$ to $V_L$ if there exists a crossing $K_{4} = \{ a, b, v', v \}$ such that $e$ is a boundary edge and $v'$ was already added to $V_L$ before.
-Once we cannot add anymore vertices to $V_L$ in this manner, we add all remaining vertices to $V_R$.
-Note that for all vertices $v$ in $V_L$ the unique convex side of the triangle spanned by $v$ and $e$ is to the left of $e$.
+Once we cannot add anymore vertices to $V_L$ in this manner, we add all remaining vertices to~$V_R$.
+Note that for all vertices $v$ in $V_L$ the unique convex side of the triangle spanned by $v$ and $e$ is to the left of~$e$.